-Passengers use self-service to check-in, print and tag bags and a self-service bag drop which uses facial recognition biometrics.
+Passengers use self-service to check-in, print and tag bags, and self-service bag drop which uses facial recognition biometrics.

 The self bag drop kiosks come from German based Materna who began testing self-bag drop at LGA in January 2020.